ModellingWebLab/WLDocs/README.md

 ## Version control

-We will use version control throughout WL2, so that all _entities_ (models, protocols and maybe even data sets) can have multiple versions.
+We will use version control throughout WL2, so that all _entities_ (models, protocols, data sets, results) can have multiple versions.
-To this end, each entity will have its own GIT repository.
+To this end, each model and protocol will have its own Git repository.

+Git is not well suited to storing large datasets (and these also change less frequently) so instead for these (including simulation results) we just store the files (compressed) on disk, with metadata in the database.

-**Point of action:** _This GIT repo set-up makes everything very flexible, but also harder to learn.
+**Point of action:** _This Git repo set-up makes everything very flexible, but also harder to learn.
 Should we discuss this with the community?_
+The web interface will hide the complexity from users that don't care, presenting just a linear list of versions.

 **Question:** _GIT is line-based, and so not great for XML formats.
 Should we do something about this?_
+It works well enough for XML, as it's text-based.
+For human diff'ing we'll provide a visualiser that understands the mathematics (BiVeS).

-**Question:** _Should we create views of data sets including identifiers, annotation etc. but not the data and store those in GIT?_
+**Question:** _Should we create views of data sets including identifiers, annotation etc. but not the data and store those in Git?_
+As mentioned above, the metadata we track at present is in the DB.

-**Question:** _Jonathan, how do we combine GIT and COMBINE?
-Can the GIT repo be downloaded as a COMBINE archive?
+**Question:** _Jonathan, how do we combine Git and COMBINE?
+Can the Git repo be downloaded as a COMBINE archive?
 Or does it actually store one?_
+A specific version of the repo can be downloaded as an archive, yes.

 **Question:** _Should we start defining COMBINE sub-archives for our data types?_
+I don't think we need to.

 ### Identifiers